iotexproject/dev-portal-content/academy/smart-lock-with-arduino.md

 ## Conclusions

 We have demonstarted how it is possible to use blockchain to remotely control a home automation device, such as our smart-lock.
 Currently, the majority of people who use home automation devices rely on some sort of subscription-based cloud services, or on local installations of IoT software that allow them to remotely connect and control devices.
-Using blockchain as a cloud, represents a totally different approach and it comes with some drawbacks, but also with some interesting advantages.
-You can always browse through the portal and learn more on this matter through other dedicated blog articles and tutorials.
+Using blockchain as a cloud represents a totally different approach and it comes with some drawbacks, but also with some big advantages.
+Using a smart contract would make the IoT logic of your application far more secure, censorship-resistant, immutable and traceable.
+These advantages though come at the cost of data storage limitations as well as privacy concerns, given by the open nature of blockchain.
+Layer-2 solutions such as [W3bStream](https://docs.iotex.io/machinefi/w3bstream-network) would need to be introduced to handle device data verification, complex IoT logic, data storage, data privacy and, possibly, data contribution to certain consumers.

+You can always browse through the portal and learn more about this topic through our dedicated blog articles and tutorials.